olivierphi/devblog/docs/2022/07-10---choosing-a-tech-stack-for-my-card-game-platform.md

   - footer
 ---

-# Quick overview of the tech stacks I should choose from
+# Choosing a tech stack for my card game platform

 Here are some of the technologies I have professional experience with, in no particular order.
 Let's check their pros and cons for this card game :material-cards-playing: platform project I want to start building...